ekarak/knx/README-API.md

   };
 // or declare a dimmer control var dimmer_control = new knx.Datapoint({ga: '1/2/33', dpt: 'DPT3.007'});
+// declare a binary STATUS datapoint, which will automatically read off its value var binary_status = new knx.Datapoint({ga: '1/0/1', dpt: 'DPT1.001', autoread: true});
 ```

 Datapoints need to be bound to a connection.
 This can be done either at their